 Amazon may always account for a large portion of your revenues but it is still worth listing your products in other online marketplaces.
 Sites like eBay and Rakuten provide a selling space that reaches a diverse audience of buyers.
 These sites are ideal for sellers who have products that appeal to the majority of people.
 If you sell a niche product, consider selling in a niche marketplace.
 For handmade, limited run, or artisan products, for example, sites like Etsy are a perfect fit.
 The buyers in that space are already looking for unique products and are prepared to pay for them.

-Switching up your content will also help you appear in search results.
+Switching up your content across multiple sales channels will also help you appear in search results.
 Google returns the most popular site first and the others are decreased in rank.
 This means that your Amazon listing will likely be the first result and the others will be buried.
 If you differentiate the content used, you increase the odds that the rest of the search results will be populated with your other listings.
 If you have more than one listing that appears on the first page of results, the chances that someone will buy your product are increased.

 Knowing when exactly to diversify can be a tricky thing but it is worth the time and consideration.
 If you are having a difficult time moving your product on Amazon, selling from your own site can help you better define your target customer and your brand voice, improving your revenues across the board.
 If you are already successful on Amazon, you may find that FBA fees, increasing competition, and strict terms of service may be eating into your bottom line.
-Again, selling on your own site and across a multitude of sales channels is the best way to grow your revenues in a sustainable way while boosting brand recognition and establishing yourself as a trusted source.
+Again, selling on your own site and across multiple sales channels is the best way to grow your revenues in a sustainable way while boosting brand recognition and establishing yourself as a trusted source.
 Amazon is big, but it is not everything.
 Step outside of the box and explore what else may be out there for you!